cal-cs184-student/sp22-project-webpages-cvachha/proj4/README.md

 ![Part 5](images/cs184_proj4_part5_bd_coarseness.png)

-As we can see, as we increase the mesh resolution, the displacement map is more visible and we can see the hard edges of the brick pattern along the sphere.
+As we can see, as we increase the mesh resolution, the displacement map is more visible and we can see the hard edges of the brick pattern along the sphere with 128 coarseness.
+The sphere with a lower resolution (8 coarseness) is blockier and it is not able to properly display all the detail of the displacement map.

 **Show a screenshot of your mirror shader on the cloth and on the sphere.**

 ![Part 5](images/cs184_proj4_part5_mirror.png)

+We can see that the shader is reflecting the cubemap environment.

 **Explain what you did in your custom shader, if you made one.**